Acting President mourns Chief Mabhikwa

 Blessings Chidakwa Herald Reporter

-In his condolence message, Dr Chiwenga said he learnt with great pain and shock the news of the sudden death of Chief Vusumuzi Khumalo Mabhikwa of Lupane.
+In his condolence message, Dr Chiwenga said he learnt with great pain and shock the news of the sudden death of Chief Mabhikwa, born Vusumuzi Khumalo, of Lupane.

 The late Chief (28) succumbed to injuries sustained when his vehicle was involved in a head-on collision with a haulage truck, along the Bulawayo-Victoria Falls highway, on Sunday night.